Eighteen Ways COVID-19 Is Reshaping the World

 - Gangs, Cartels Strengthened: Several Latin American leaders have refused or failed to implement meaningful public health responses to the COVID-19 crisis, furthering public distrust of their political leadership and democratic institutions.
 In the absence of a strong government response, criminal elements have sought to capitalize on the power vacuum and win public support.
 Click here to learn more.

 - Inequalities Exacerbated: New York City’s minority, immigrant, undocumented, and poorest residents disproportionately suffered as the city became the global epicenter of the COVID-19 pandemic.
 Click here to learn more.

 - Mass Incarceration: Prisons are particularly dangerous during a pandemic given the challenges of socially distancing in many facilities.
 As of September 2020, prisons accounted for the fifteen largest COVID-19 clusters in the United States, with over 125,000 incarcerated Americans contracting the disease—on par with the total numbers for many European countries.
 Click here to learn more.

-- Effect on Indigenous Communities: The Navajo Nation—a semiautonomous territory home to nearly two hundred thousand people in the southwestern United States—overcame one of the country’s worst COVID-19 outbreaks under control in September 2020 despite generations of underfunding from the federal government.
+- Effect on Indigenous Communities: The Navajo Nation—a semiautonomous territory home to nearly two hundred thousand people in the southwestern United States—brought one of the country’s worst COVID-19 outbreaks under control in September 2020 despite generations of underfunding from the federal government.
 Click here to learn more.